eve-network/eve/README.md

 Our success condition here is that anyone can fork eve, and get stable code that's compatible with the rest of cosmos.

+### Upstreaming

+In call cases, when stuff changes here and we find it nice, we'll feed it back to parent repos.

+### Downstreaming

+Likey stuff built and tested here feeds into Juno and a number of other chains.

 ## Team